Moreland Integrated Transport Strategy 2018 and Parking Strategy

 After releasing the Background Report, we consulted with the community and other stakeholders in February and March 2018.
 This included an online survey, an interactive CrowdSpot map, a community forum, three pop up events in Glenroy, Fawkner and Brunswick, and stakeholder workshops.

-Once these draft strategies are adopted by Council in 2018, we will give you another opportunity to provide comment and let us know if there is anything we have missed.
+Once these draft strategies are adopted by Council, we will give you another opportunity to provide comment and let us know if there is anything we have missed.